All Episodes

 Okay, it goes on.

-More photographs, more of these, you know, fashion photographs.
+More of these fashion photographs.

 He's tall.

-Oh my computer has failed again.
+My computer has failed again.

-So here's let me find this picture.
+So here's, let me find this picture.

 Here we go.